 Why Jesus Called a Man a Fool (1967)

-In the absence of human love and acceptance, money and power becomes a substitute, obtained under capitalism by faithfully serving its economic goals.
+In the absence of human love, kindness and generosity of spirit, money, influence and power becomes a substitute, obtained under capitalism by faithfully serving its economic goals.
 Life and decisions become easier, uncomplicated; if for example others stand in the way of the pursuit of achievements and success, you try to defeat them, you try to get there first, you try to get all the money.
 The world is, after all, competitive and resources are limited.
 Supporting your simple thought life is a slogan that says “greed is good” and a feel-good idea that says there is no such thing as “economic injustice.”
 It’s just capitalism, baby!

 Even so, millions of people try at the exclusion of everything important.
 When a society is structured like this—and America is only the prime example; there are many others, including my country of Canada—human solidarity, which is not only necessary for society, but also for individuals, becomes eroded.
 Friendship is a good example of social solidarity.
 Many men today have forgotten about, even denying themselves, friendship in pursuit of financial goals.
 They have, in effect, traded love, friendship and solidarity for the pursuit of money, often doing so with an insatiable appetite.
 This is akin to a man eating a large meal alone in a restaurant.